 Leading lines in photography can be a powerful composition tool.
 This simple technique helps a photographer bring the viewer’s eye to a focal point, and gives a picture an overall structure in terms of layout.

 To illustrate the point, they use an image of rows of blooming tulips that lead to a windmill in the far distance.
-This is a classic landscape image thanks to the "wide angle" lens used to capture the entire space, but it is also a prime example of how to add depth, drama and interest to the image through a heavy reliance on the "lines".
+This is a classic landscape image thanks to the "wide angle" lens used to capture the entire space, but it is also a prime example of how to add depth, drama, definition and interest to the image through a heavy reliance on the "lines".

 Playing with Lines